Felixx-Zheng/DPS-CF/README.md

 1. **Scenario-level prior selection** from a broad deterministic candidate pool.
 2. **Sample-level complementary fusion** of the selected priors with a frozen deep I/Q representation.

-The selector combines sparse logistic regression (LR), ExtraTrees (ET), and mutual information (MI).
+The selector combines sparse logistic regression (LR), Extremely Randomized Trees (ET), and mutual information (MI).
 The selected Top-\(k\) priors are projected to a compact embedding, rescaled by a sample-wise scalar gate, and concatenated with a pretrained CNN-LSTM representation.

 > This repository is a compact reference release for the accompanying paper.
 It documents the method structure, the common 98-dimensional prior pool, the selected Top-24 subsets, and the USRP data-construction protocol.
 It does **not** include the complete training/evaluation pipeline, pretrained checkpoints, internal data loaders, experiment orchestration code, or raw datasets.